Sloupsy/WhatsAppCurseFilter-FRENCH-/readme.md

+# IF U NEED SOMETHING ADD ME ON real_sloupsy

 # OCR Curse Word Filter with Discord Notifications

 This project uses Optical Character Recognition (OCR) to detect curse words in screenshots.
 When a curse word is detected, it sends a notification to a Discord channel through a webhook, highlighting the detected word.
 The script can be customized with a menu interface to enable/disable notifications and start the filter.